 The first is 'to call to activity'.
-On the 11th of March, Heidi and I were in the office past 7pm preparing for the not-quite known.
+On the 11th of March, Heidi and I were in the office past 7pm preparing for the notquite known.
 I walked out the church that evening not sure when I'll be back.
 It was indeed busy for a week or so as we contacted all the hirers (and we were meant to be entering a busy couple of months of hires) and then I was on furlough.
 The second definition is 'to increase the activity of'.
 Coming back from furlough, one of my first tasks is to help the church increase and support the activity of the arts in the building; helping with grant writing, background research and, hopefully soon, scheduling in and staff attending artists using the building for creative responses to the restrictions Covid-19 has placed on the industry.
 From my corner of the musical theatre world, I have seen interesting responses to lockdown with Youtube concerts, podcast musicals and Zoom readings.
 I am beginning to hear about and see responses to the post-lockdown restrictions, and I get a sense that we may be in a good position to support those responses.
 The last definition is 'to raise to a higher energy level'.
 Selfishly, I enjoy the building when it's chaotic.
-Filled with people from top to bottom, from different walks of life, completing different tasks and engaged in a variety of activities.
+Filled will people from top to bottom, from different walks of life, completing different tasks and engaged in a variety of activities.
 In those moments, the building hums with an energy that simply brings me joy.
 I feel hopeful that focusing support for the arts will energise all aspects of the church.
 I also feel hopeful that our client base will return and I'm interested to see how that client base may change with the shifting landscape of a lot of industries and the changing landscape of London in general.
 'Excite' is also a transitive verb, a verb that is 'characterised by transition'.
 All change and transition hold an element of fear because there is risk and potential for a worse outcome, however, change and transitions also hold potential for betterment and increasing value.
 I say the word 'excited' so much when I am nervous because I want to stay hopeful.
-Now, we're 6 months on from that late night in March, I still feel a little nervous but also very hopeful and (yes) excited for what the future brings to The Swiss Church in London. ☑ New trusteeHassan Mohanna Hassan grew up in Lebanon, and worked for several years in the Middle East and North Africa before moving to live in the United States for several years, working on civic technology and innovation.
-Hassan moved to London in 2019 with his wife, Evelina, and first heard about the Swiss Church when they were looking for opportunities to volunteer in their new city.
-His excitement to serve the Church stems from his constant exploration of how tranquility and a sense of purpose can be achieved via religiosity, spirituality, and service.
-During the lockdown, Hassan and Evelina spend most of their evenings walking, to get a sense of London, and to see as much of the great architecture as possible.
-Hassan has been an adviser to the Consistoire's Steering Committee since March 2020 throughout the coronavirus crisis and is excited to serve on the Consistoire as a trustee and to get to know the community further.
-He is grateful to the Church community for reaching out after the Beirut explosion in early August, and for their great kindness and support.
+Now, we're 6 months on from that late night in March, I still feel a little nervous but also very hopeful and (yes) excited for what the future brings to The Swiss Church in London.